 - A. 1.
-Flexiplace is a program that permits employees to work at home or at other approved locations remote to the assigned post of duty (POD).
-The terms "flexiplace", "telework", and "telecommuting" are synonymous and include working at home or in satellite office sites or other approved Flexiplace work sites, with or without computers and other electronic equipment.
-The assigned POD of an employee approved for Occupational Flexiplace must be an IRS POD and may not be the employee's residence. - 2.
-For both Situational and Occupational Flexiplace arrangements approved by the Employer, the Flexiplace location must be within 125 miles of the employee's assigned POD.
-Exceptions may be granted on a temporary basis if the nature of the employee's work permits such an exception and approval of the temporary exception is beneficial to the Employer.
-If requested, the employee must be able to report to his or her office for his or her normal tour of duty on the following workday at no cost to the Employer.
-Furthermore, the requirement to report to his or her POD could be for any number of workdays or consecutive workdays and will not entitle the employee to reimbursement for travel and per diem.
-The employee may be removed from Flexiplace if he or she fails to report to his or her assigned POD
+Telework is a program that permits employees to work at home or at other approved locations remote to the assigned post-of-duty (POD).
+Telework arrangements may include working at home or in satellite office sites or other approved Telework work sites with or without computers and other electronic equipment.
+The assigned POD of an employee approved for Telework must be an IRS POD and may not be the employee's residence. - 2.
+For all Telework arrangements approved by the Employer, the Telework location must be within a 150-mile radius of the employee's assigned POD. - (a) Exceptions may be granted on a temporary basis if the nature of the employee's work permits such an exception and approval of the temporary exception is beneficial to the Employer.